 Hyperlinks are often used in phishing attacks.
 Cybercriminals create links that look legitimate and trustworthy on the surface, but once clicked, take a user to a different destination and a chain of malicious events is activated.

 Review comments and metadata

 Sensitive information that a company does not want to disclose to the public can be found within metadata.
-This could be the name of the author of a file, tracked changes or review comments.
+This could be the name of the author of a file or review comments.
 Cybercriminals can access this data using it for malicious purposes, damaging the reputation of an organization when the breach is disclosed.

 Where to find file-based threats:

 Simply put, anywhere a file crosses a trust boundary there is risk.
 However here are the main attack vectors you should have proactive file-based protection for:

 Cloud services provide infrastructure, platforms, software, and technologies to organizations via the Internet.
 There is no need for investment in internal infrastructure or hardware.
 The ‘online’ nature of these services means that unlike traditional internal infrastructure, files are now always found and downloaded from the web.
 This increases the number of files crossing organizations’ trust boundaries, which increases the risk faced from file-based threats.

 Recommended Glasswall solutions – REST API’s, Plug-ins, Clean Room and Desktop